lr42/gentle/README.md

 When it's getting close to time to take a break, a colorful, pulsing box will appear on your screen.
-You can move this by dragging it to wherever you want on the screen, and resize it by draggin the top-left corner.
+You can move this by dragging it to wherever you want on the screen, and resize it by dragging the top-left corner.

 When it's time to take a short break (indicated by the box pulsing